Skip to main content

 • Integration with SIEM

-• Export risk detection data to Security Information and Event Management (SIEM) systems for additional analysis.
+• Export risk detection data to SIEM systems

 Privileged Identity Management (PIM)

-This requires the regular reviews of the list of administrators to ensure only necessary privileges are assigned.
+Access ReviewsPIM requires regular reviews of administrator accounts, and Access Reviews are the process to ensure only necessary privileges remain assigned.

-1. Certain users are designated as eligible to perform administrator tasks but don’t have those permissions all the time.
+1. Certain users are marked as eligible for administrator tasks